privateprep/coding-space-website/src/pages/blog/2022-05-31-summer-2022-the-coding-space.md

 * **Alka-Seltzer Rockets:** Study Newton's Laws of Motion and the anatomy of a rocket, and make a rocket fly with Alka seltzer.
 * **Slime:** Learn about non-Newtonian fluids, physical changes, and chemical changes while concocting bags of slime.
 * **Lava Lamp:** Explore hydrophobic substances and build your very own lava lamp.

+## Circuits & technology

+* **Cybersecurity Escape Room:** Learn about cybersecurity and work in groups to complete a digital escape room.
+* **Wearable Devices:** Study circuitry and engineer a wearable device with electrical capabilities.
+* **NFT Scavenger Hunt:** Embark on a digital scavenger hunt on OpenSea and learn about NFTs.